Regulation A+ Guidebook

 Overview of the Regulation A+ Exemption

-On March 25, 2015, The Securities and Exchange Commission (the “SEC”) adopted final rules to implement Section 401 of the Jumpstart Our Business Startups (JOBS) Act by expanding Regulation A into two tiers.
-These changes have had a notable impact on companies going public.
-One key benefit of Regulation A+ is that companies using Regulation A+ can comply with scaled down SEC reporting obligations.
+On March 25, 2015, The Securities and Exchange Commission (the “SEC”) adopted final rules to implement Section 401 of The Jumpstart Our Business Startups (JOBS) Act by expanding Regulation A into two tiers.
+These changes have had a notable impact on companies raising capital and going public particularly companies quoted by the OTC Markets.

 Tier 1 of Regulation A+ provides an exemption for securities offerings of up to $20 million in a 12-month period while Tier 2 provides an exemption for securities offerings of up to $50 million in a 12-month period.
 An issuer of $20 million or less of securities in its offering can elect to proceed under either Tier 1 or Tier 2.